Csaba79-coder/morgan-stanley-java-academy-level-test/README.md

 ## Keep in mind

 - You can use any resource online, but **please work individually**
-- **Don't just copy-paste** your answers and solutions, use your own words instead
+- **Don't just copy-paste** your answers and solutions, use your own words/code instead

+## After you finished

+- Submit the link to your GitHub repository

 ## Task